 Joinery takes practice plus accuracy plus patience.
 And a bit more patience.

 We added this Joinery Concentration due to the great demand this summer.
-Join us for four days of practice at the bench.
-Practice because any skill requires this.
+Join us for five days of practice at the bench.
+Practice, because any skill requires this.
 You need to practice cutting joints in order to get good at this job.
 Accuracy is the cornerstone of good joinery.
 Learn how to sneak up on a fit and you’ve come a long way towards understanding this art.
 Patience is needed for any bit of woodworking.
 See how your results will change when you slow down, when you concentrate on the work right in front of you.

 Take the time, join us and immerse yourself in the art of joinery.
 It will be a fun class where you will learn hand skills for sawing and chisel work as well as tuning your fit with hand planes.
-Get practice on the router table and with a drill press to create mortise and tenons.
+Get time on the router table and with a drill press to create mortise and tenons.
 And build several small projects that will delight you in years to come.
 You'll get time to cut mortise and tenons in a small table project, learn how to cut rabbets for box joinery, and hand cut some dovetails, maybe for the first time.
 Certainly not the last.

 Come and see why Gary is one of woodworking’s most dynamic lecturers.
 His wit, vast knowledge of furniture making, and his experience in the field make his lectures lively, entertaining, and above all highly informative.